mt19aie246/MT19AIE246/README.md

 Third part is a webserver which can server html files, Nginx is used for this purpose.
 An index.html file is created which has the logic to display a text box and invoke the apis exposed by the api container to save and display scraps.
 This is created under web folder which also has a docker file which specify how to load the nginx as a container and uses the index.html to serve requests.
 A third service is added to docker-compose.yaml file named web which specifies the nginx image, port and volumes so as to load the index.html.
 It depends on the api container which is added as a dependency.

-This is done by Jagadeesh P N (jagadeesh.2@iitj.ac.in, Roll NoL MT19AIE246).
+This is done by Jagadeesh P N (jagadeesh.2@iitj.ac.in, Roll No: MT19AIE246).